 The "Funding Diversification" section of the Researcher Profile captures all activity related to new grants awarded.
-There are two fields under this section which capture the total award amount and the award amount granted to the PI: "Total amount of Funding for the Project" and "Amount of Funding allocated to the PI", respectively.
-The KPI Progress Report sums these amounts for all entries where the "Funding Body" is from a non-exchequer source, where the "Start Date" falls within the reporting period, the Status is "Expired" or "Current", and where the "Position Held on the Award" is either "Collaborator", "PI" or "co-PI".
+The KPI Progress Report sums the number of awards and the "Amount of Funding allocated to the PI" for all entries where the "Funding Body" is from a non-exchequer, non-commercial source, where the "Start Date" falls within the reporting period, the Status is "Expired" or "Current", and where the "Position Held on the Award" is either "Collaborator", "PI", "co-PI" or "Coordinator".